-To evaluate the presence of planktonic bacteria in the tonsil specimens, we assumed a single spherical coccus of between 1 μ m and 2 μ m in diameter [20], and therefore we calculated the volume of a single bacterial cell to be between 0.52 μ m3 and 4.19 μ m3.
-The number of discrete object volumes within this volumetric range in the fluorescence channel were counted using the 'Filter' tool in Imaris and these data correspond to the number of single bacterial cells in the tonsil specimens.
+To evaluate the presence of planktonic bacteria in the tonsil specimens, we assumed a single spherical coccus of between 1 and 2 μ m in diameter,21 and, therefore, we calculated the volume of a single bacterial cell to be between 0.52 and 4.19 μ m3.
+The number of discrete object volumes within this volumetric range in the fluorescence channel was counted using the 'Filter' tool in Imaris and these data correspond to the number of single bacterial cells in the tonsil specimens.

-To assess the total biofilm volume, based on previous work which reported biofilms to be spherical bacterial aggregates with a minimum diameter of 20 μ m [21] we calculated biofilms had a volume equal to or greater than 4180 μ m3.
+To assess the total biofilm volume, based on previous work which reported biofilms to be spherical bacterial aggregates with a minimum diameter of $20 \ \mu m^{22}$ we calculated biofilms had a volume equal to or greater than 4180 $\ \mu m^3$.
 The number of discrete object volumes with this minimum volume in the fluorescence channel were counted using the 'Filter' tool in Imaris and these data corresponded to the number of biofilms in the tonsil specimens.
 These numerical data were extracted from Imaris and were exported to Microsoft Excel (Microsoft 365 Apps for Enterprise, Microsoft Corporation, USA) for further analysis.

-To quantify the biofilm volume relative to the volume of the tonsil host, the ratio of the total biofilm volumes to the tonsil volume was calculated for each specimen from the tonsil surface (n=17) and tonsil interior (n=19) respectively.
+To quantify the biofilm volume relative to the volume of the tonsil host, the ratio of the total biofilm volumes to the tonsil volume was calculated for each specimen from the tonsil surface (n = 17) and tonsil interior (n = 19), respectively.
 Plots of these data were generated using GraphPad Prism (GraphPad Prism v.8.0.2, GraphPad Software).